Eligibility for Services

 The Gifford Clinic at UC San Diego Health provides outpatient mental health care services to individuals with serious mental health disorders, including individuals with interacting substance use issues and other psychiatric challenges.
 Our recovery-focused program emphasizes rehabilitation and wellness.

 For those meeting criteria for our no-cost mental health services, our clinic offers:

 - Customized treatment planning, including medication management

 - Group treatment: patients learn and practice skills that enhance their daily lives while building a community of peers

 - Walk-in hours (no appointment necessary): Monday through Friday.
 Screening and triage provided.
 Please call 619-543-7795 for clinic hours.

 - Case management services: connects clients to resources related to employment, food, housing, benefits and primary health care

 Care for Young Adults

-Through their affiliation with UC San Diego Department of Psychiatry, patients and trainees have the opportunity to participate in studies, medication and psychosocial treatments for disorders such as schizophrenia, bipolar disorder, obsessive-compulsive disorder (OCD), hoarding disorder, ADHD and depression.
+As part of an academic medical center, patients and trainees may have an opportunity to participate in studies or have early access to novel treatments for disorders such as schizophrenia, bipolar disorder, obsessive-compulsive disorder (OCD), hoarding disorder, ADHD and depression.